 Cookies in emails

-You can control how cookies are placed on your device either via Your Cookies Setting on this website or from within your own browser.
+You can control how non-essential categories of cookies are placed on your device via the Data Preferences page.

 Infomation about cookies:

 All About Cookies

 Internet Advertising Bureau: